Eclipse91/PasswordGeneratorApp/README.md

 1. Customize your password preferences using the sliders and input fields.
 2. Click on "Generate Password" to create a new password based on your preferences.
 3. The generated password will be displayed in the application window.
+4. You can copy the password clicking the button

 ## License